BartvBaal/Thesis/papers.md

 ### Asymptotic expressions for the angular dependence of low-frequency pulsation modes in rotating stars, Townsend 2003
-* ?How low frequency is "low-frequency"?
+* ?How low frequency is "low-frequency"? -- See if this is mentioned eventually in this paper or one of the older ones, it *should* be discussed at some point - once we know what it is can check if my solutions are in this low limit (or a high limit should that come to pass)
     - Low-frequency pulsation modes does **not** mean the star is slowly rotating per se
-* ?Condition for the star to be rotating with angular velocity (\Omega) which is uniform, but aren't NS rotating differentially?
+* ?Condition for the star to be rotating with angular velocity (\Omega) which is uniform, but aren't NS rotating differentially? -- helps make the math nicer, but we're aware that they are (most likely) differentially rotating
-* ?To be sure - "equatorial" waves means they are 'stuck' on the equator right?
+* ?To be sure - "equatorial" waves means they are 'stuck' on the equator right? -- Equatorial waves are waves confined to latitudes around the equator, some are more confined than others but in general they dampen out if they go too far from the equator
 * The traditional approximation permits the separation of the pulsation equations in all three spherical-polar coordinates (r, \theta, \phi) under the conditions:
     - Star is rotating with *uniform* angular velocity **\Omega**, *with* a neglected horizontal component when evaulating the inertial Coriolis force in the linearized momentum equations - this is valid when \Omega \equiv |**\Omega**| and \omega (pulsation angular frequency) in the corotating frame is significantly smaller than the Brunt-Väisälä frequency N
     - \Omega << (GM/R³)^.5 - centrifugal distortion of the quiescent star may be neglected (?Can bursting NS be considered quiescent?)